whatyouhide/vim-lengthmatters/README.md

 meaning you can keep it enabled on a window and disabled on another one at the same time (think of splits, even both on the same file!).

+By default, it's based on the value of the `textwidth` option (cool uh?), but this can be changed in the options (see `:h 'textwidth'` for more infos).

-The plugin provides a bunch of commands.
-Each command has a corresponding function -- e.g. `:LengthmattersEnable` has a corresponding `haveLengthmattersEnable()` function -- to be used when scripting vim.
+The plugin provides a bunch of commands:

-- `:LengthmattersToggle`: toggle the highligthing for the current window
+- `:LengthmattersToggle`: toggle the highlighting for the current window
 - `:LengthmattersEnable`: enable the highlighting for the current window
 - `:LengthmattersDisable`: disable the highlighting for the current window
+- `:LengthmattersReload`: force reloading (useful if something goes wrong, or `textwidth` changes, or god knows what)
 - `:LengthmattersEnableAll`: enable the highlighting for all open windows
 - `:LengthmattersDisableAll`: disable the highlighting for all open windows